 This guest post was written by Gabriela Molina, who is the writer and editor of the DistantJob blog.
 As a former freelancer, she has covered a wide range of topics throughout her career.
 She is currently specializing in the areas of technology, leadership, and remote work.

 In the tech industry, where the competition is fierce, having access to the world’s top talent is the biggest advantage of hiring remote programmers.
-Mainly because companies don’t need to spend a fortune on this talent, as there are many countries with exceptional IT talent available at affordable rates.
+Mainly because companies don’t need to spend a fortune on this talent, as many countries with exceptional IT talent let you hire remote developers at affordable rates.
 However, not everything is the bed of roses, and scaling an IT team has its challenges.
 In this article, you’ll find the 5 key steps to build a strong remote IT team.

 1. Start with the Basics: Tools